civican/legisinfo/43-2/bills/C-30/bill_text.md

 Paragraph 77.992(2)(a) of the Regulations is replaced by the following:

-the date on which a benefit period is established falls within the period beginning on August 5, 2018 and ending on **September 25**, 2021;
+the date on which a benefit period is established falls within the period beginning on August 5, 2018 and ending on September 25, 2021;

 ##### Coming into Force